julien-sobczak/the-notewriter/website/docs/reference/internals.md

 This directory contains two kinds of objects:

-* Commits (a kind of "packfile" regrouping all updated objects in a single commit).
+* Pack Files (a group of edited objects referenced by a single commit).
 * Blobs (the raw bytes for a single media file, the metadata are stored in the media object referencing the blob inside a commit object).

-All objects (leafs such as `note` or composite such as `commit`  commits) and all blobs are uniquely identified by their OID, a 40-character string similar to the SHA-1 used by Git.
+All objects (leafs such as `note` or pack files) and all blobs are uniquely identified by their OID, a 40-character string similar to the SHA-1 used by Git.
 This OID is used to spread the files into subdirectories and avoid having thousands of files directly under `.nt/objects`.
-For example, the commit `afe988e5f40e4d1181a86f522e3c1f2e6f0241e3` and the blob `6ee8a9620d3f4d3f9fbd159744ef85b83400b0d4` will be stored like this:
+For example, the pack file `afe988e5f40e4d1181a86f522e3c1f2e6f0241e3` and the blob `6ee8a9620d3f4d3f9fbd159744ef85b83400b0d4` will be stored like this:

 ```
 .nt